Start9Labs/btcpayserver-startos/docs/instructions.md

 ## Setting up BTCPayServer Vault

-BTCPayServer Vault yet supports hardware wallet integrations for stores.
-To use, you must [install](https://github.com/btcpayserver/BTCPayServer.Vault/releases) Vault and run it on a laptop/desktop machine.
+BTCPayServer Vault supports hardware wallet integrations for stores.
+To use, you must [install Vault](https://github.com/btcpayserver/BTCPayServer.Vault/releases) and run it on a laptop/desktop machine.
 Then, access your BTCPay Server service in a browser on the same device.

 To reconfigure an existing store, open the BTCPay Server UI, select the store, navigate to `Wallets > Bitcoin`, and select the settings gear in the top right corner.
-Under `BTC Wallet Settings`, select `Actions > Replace Wallet`, confirm the action, and select "Setup new wallet".
+Under `BTC Wallet Settings`, select `Actions > Replace Wallet`, confirm the action, and click "Setup new wallet".
 Finally, follow the on-screen instructions to "Connect an existing wallet".

 When creating a new store, select `Wallets > Bitcoin > Set up a wallet > Connect an existing wallet > Connect hardware wallet` and follow the on-screen instructions.